 - The NEC both added and expelled some members, leading to a total of 301 members.

 - The FEC started looking into ways to expel the NEC and elect a different executive committee.
 A lawyer consulted by the FEC asked the NEC to produce an up-to-date membership list.
-The NEC produced a list (the 301 person List).
-The FEC used another list (the 248 person List) for the purpose of a successful non-confidence motion.
+The NEC produced a list (the 301 person list).
+The FEC used another list (the 248 person list) for the purpose of a successful non-confidence motion.

 - The new executive committee that was voted into power following the non-confidence vote purported to take physical control of the Society.